datajoint/datajoint-python/docs-parts/existing/1-Loading-Classes_lang1.rst

     schema = dj.Schema('dimitri_university')

-If the schema already exists, dj.schema is initialized as usual and you may plot the schema diagram.
+If the schema already exists, dj.Schema is initialized as usual and you may plot the schema diagram.
 But instead of seeing class names, you will see the raw table names as they appear in the database.